welcome to the mayan ruins website .

 DESCRIPTION

 Coba is a large and important Mayan archaeological zone located in the eastern portion of the Yucatan Peninsula.
-It is one of the few sites to retain its original Maya name, Ko’ba a, which translates to ruffled/uneven water.
+It is one of the few sites to retain its original Maya name, Ko’ba, which translates to ruffled/uneven water.
 The site is located about 28 miles/47 km inland from the Caribbean coast.
 Its early settlement dates to the Preclassic (350 BCE – 250 CE), and it reached its height in economic and political power as a regional capital in the Late/Post Classic (600-1000 CE).
 Though it started to decline in status after this date, it still was a viable city until at least the 14th century.
 Its core area is built around four lakes, though the extended site itself is thought to encompass around 10 square miles/26kms sq, containing thousands of structures, mostly residential platforms.
 The population at its peak has been estimated at 50,000 inhabitants.

 There are four main structural groups that comprise the core area, Groups A-D, including one that has the highest pyramid in the northern Yucatan.
 There are many other smaller groups and individual structures scattered throughout the site.
 Only a small portion Coba has been restored and opened to the public, though this contains all the major structures.